bcoltman/Kphaffii_NearZero/README.md

 [Table S6](results/dataframes/fluxes/95%CIFluxRatiosInteresting.csv)
 [Table S7](results/dataframes/MajorCofactorsProductionBySubsystem.csv)
 [Tables S8](results/dataframes/sampling/Thinning_AllStats.csv)

+For an extended version of Table S6, with 95% CI of fluxes of all reactions, at all growth rates with all biomass equations, [see here](results/dataframes/fluxes/95%CIFluxRatios.csv)

 #### 4. DOI
 Our most recent Zenodo DOI generated for the journal submission is: